 They’ve been riding in the direct sunlight for an hour and Bruce feels weak and light-headed.
 He clutches the basket with one hand and wipes sweat from his eyes with the other.
 He sighs with relief when they turn off the main road and enter a dense grove of tall redwood trees.

 The path here’s a bit overgrown, and he considers catching up to Prince Charming to suggest they return to the road when a small two-story cottage comes into view.
-It’s made of wood and thatch, with a pattern like a stacked deck of cards, boards of varying dark and white wood.
+It’s made of wood and thatch, with a pattern like a stacked deck of cards, and boards of varying dark and white wood.
 There’s a kind of wildness about the place, and it makes the hairs on Bruce’s arms stand on end.

 Prince Charming dismounts and waits with his hands on his hips for Bruce.
 It’s a bit of a process to get the chubby man off his horse, and it involves several guards and a fair amount of moaning.
 Stiffly, he carries the basket and meets the prince at the door.